Get a plumbing inspection before buying or expanding a home!

 So even if an inspection is not required by your city, it is in your best interest to know the condition of your sewer before you purchase a home or add additional plumbing fixtures.
 And while I’m out there with my plumber camera, it’s a good idea to have me check out the rest of the plumbing systems in the home you are about to invest in.
 It is just good due diligence.
 I can walk you (or your agent) through my findings and prepare an estimate if you need one.

 Doesn’t My Home Inspector Check This Stuff?

-A normal home-inspection, will look for only visible damage.
+A normal home inspection, will look for only visible damage.
 They will not get inside the pipes, or check pressures and other systems.
-Most importantly, with over 30 years experience as a plumber, I have much more plumbing knowledge than your average home inspector.
+Most importantly, with over 30 years of experience as a plumber, I have much more plumbing knowledge than your average home inspector.
 I know what to look for.
 The telltale signs that show up before defects are visibly obvious.

 Also, even if a home inspector finds defects, they can’t tell you how much it will cost to fix the problem.
 Only a plumber can give you an accurate estimate.

 As with any piece of technology these days, there is a wide range of quality in the equipment available.
 And in the skill of the operator.
 My VuTek Camera system is top-of-the-line.

 What that means for you is that the color camera is self-leveling (so it’s easy to look at), I can record narration as I inspect the sewer so you understand what we are seeing.